 We serve the educational, spiritual, and personal needs of a wide array of spiritual orientations, including non-theists.
 We maintain dynamic partnerships with many campus and local groups, including religious, interfaith, service, and social justice organizations.

-ORSL’s work is led by the multifaith director and coordinator, provided in cooperation with a number of volunteer religious clergy affiliates.
+ORSL’s work is led by the multifaith director and coordinator, in cooperation with a larger network of local and regional clergy and spiritual counsel open to supporting Oberlin students.
 Together we share responsibility for nurturing campus religious and spiritual life for students, faculty, staff, alumni, families, and friends of the college.
 We provide support for spiritual communities and religious services, spiritual care and counseling, and leadership and partnership.
 We also eagerly join with others in examining religious and moral perspectives on such issues as race and class, gender and sexuality, the environment, peacemaking, human rights, relationships, work, vocation, the economy, government, education, and science.

 ORSL’s Programs and Services Include: